JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 The graphics were not as good as the arcade version of *Centipede* but the gameplay seemed 100% the same.

-After the guy from the store finished playing the game I asked if I could play.
+After the guy from the store finished playing the game I asked if I could try it out.
 “Sure,” he said as he stepped aside and passed the joystick over to me.

-He hit start and I played.
+He hit the “Start” button on the Atari 800 and the game began..

-I was just as bad as I was in the arcade, but I still felt like I could learn how to beat the game with the joystick.
+Although I was just as bad at *Megalegs* as I was in the arcade when I played *Centipede*, I still felt like I could learn how to get better at playing the game when I used a joystick instead of a trackball.

 After my round was over I picked up the zip locked bag that had the game in it and looked it over.
 The cover art was goofy and cool.
 And it was available on cassette which is what I needed since I didn’t have a disk drive at that point anyway.
 But what I noticed right away was the price: $29.99 or something like that.